 For each booster object, predict can only be called from one thread.
-If you want to run prediction using multiple thread, call xgb.copy() to make copies of model object and then call predict
+If you want to run prediction using multiple thread, call xgb.copy() to make copies of model object and then call predict save_model (fname)

-- data (DMatrix) The dmatrix storing the input. - ntree_limit (int) Limit number of trees in the prediction; defaults to 0 (use all trees).
+- data (DMatrix) The dmatrix storing the input. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees).